sanjanapatelh/Rust-mini-projects/rust-web-server/README.md

-1. Project Setup and Basic Server: Create the project and handle single-threaded, synchronous TCP connections.

-2. Request and Response: Implement basic HTTP request parsing and response generation.

-3. Multithreading: Introduce a thread pool to handle multiple concurrent requests.

-4. Graceful Shutdown (Advanced): Implement a way to shut down the server and thread pool cleanly.

 >> Step 1 : " Hello Socket " - single Threaded
 1. bind a TCP socket on 127.0.0.1:7878
 2. accept one connection at a time